The VA funding fee is one drawback of an otherwise fantastic home loan program.

 That’s commendable.
 But at the same time, you should think twice about adding an extra $10,000 to your VA loan if you don’t have to.

 The VA funding fee is added to your loan amount (unless you pay in cash).
-This is extra debt that you’re taking on when you could rightfully avoid it.
+This is debt you could rightfully avoid.
 Plus, a $10,000 funding fee adds about $60 per month to your payment at a 6.5% rate.

 Apply for disability before or during your VA loan application